 Likewise, if the fibroid is located near the rectum, it can cause a blockage that makes bowel movements difficult.

 When fibroids cause extreme menstrual bleeding, it can take a toll on your body.
-If the blood loss is severe enough, it can even cause anemia, a condition that means you don’t have enough healthy red blood cells to properly oxygenate your tissues.
+If the blood loss is severe enough, it can even cause anemia, a condition that means you don’t have enough healthy red blood cells to oxygenate your tissues properly.

 When fibroids become this severe, extreme fatigue results.
 Women will report a lack of energy.
 Other symptoms of anemia include:

 - Chest pains

 - Irregular heartbeat